 Hoping To Adopt

-We’ve helped more than a thousand families adopt successfully, most within 6-12 months (or less).
-Abrazo works with couples who:
+We’ve helped more than 1500 families adopt successfully, most within 6-12 months (or less).
+Abrazo’s full-service program primarily serves couples who:

 - are over the age of 25

 - have been legally-married for more than a year